gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

   accepted and handled according to section 4 of {{RFC9260}}.

 - If an SCTP restart is occurring there are exception rules to the above.
-The COOKIE-ECHO and COOKIE-ACK SHALL be sent protected by DTLS chunk using a restart DCI.
-The DTLS chunk with restart DCI is continuning to protect any SCTP chunks sent while being in SCTP state ESTABLISHED, VALIDATION and PROTECTED, until a newely established traffic DCI are ready to be used instead to protect future SCTP chunks.
+The INIT, INIT-ACK, COOKIE-ECHO and COOKIE-ACK SHALL be sent protected by DTLS chunk using a restart Key.
+  The DTLS chunk with restart Key is continuning to protect any SCTP chunks sent while being in SCTP state ESTABLISHED, VALIDATION and PROTECTED, until a newely established traffic Key is ready to be used instead to protect future SCTP chunks.

 ~~~~~~~~~~~ aasvg